Choose your settings

 • The holding company will borrow funds to pay for Robert’s shares.

-For Mélanie, this set-up is very beneficial.
+For Mélanie, this financing package works in her favour.
 The holding company pays Robert directly, without going through Mélanie.
 This way, Mélanie pays no personal tax on that money.
 Otherwise, she would have to withdraw $4 million from the business (for example, in the form of salaries or dividends), pay $2 million in taxes, and then pay the remaining $2 million to Robert.

 For Robert as well, this is a winning approach.
 The sale of the shares will not be considered a dividend, but a capital gain, with all the relevant tax benefits.